assimilate-dev/appyrition/README.md

 This module is tested only against V3 of the [Ghost Admin API](https://ghost.org/docs/faq/api-versioning/).

+If you have questions and would like a chance (no promises) at a more immediate answer.
+Join me on [IRC](https://irc.assimilate.dev/).

 ## Installation

 This package is not tested for production and is still in development.
 It will